Understanding Concealable Bullet Resistant Vests

 What is ‘blunt forced trauma’?

 Blunt Forced Trauma is the non-penetrating injury resulting from the rapid deformation of armours covering the body.
 The deformation of the surface of a body armour in contact with the body wall arises from the impact of a bullet or other projectile on its front face.
 The deformation is part of the energy absorbing process that captures the projectile.
 In extreme circumstances, the blunt forced trauma may result in rupturing of internal organs, sever internal bleeding and death, even though the projectile has not penetrated the body armour.
 An escalation of the available energy of bullets and the desire of armour designers to minimise the weight and bulk of personal armour systems will increase the risk of blunt forced trauma.
 In more simple terms… blunt force trauma can be explained as follows:

 In order to be concealable or covert a bullet resistant vest needs to be as thin as possible.
 Now this is not as easy as we all would like it to be.
 The reason behind is the extremely dangerous risk of blunt forced trauma injuries.
 All modern materials being used to manufacture bullet proof vests make it literately impossible for a ‘bullet’ to penetrate.
 The much higher risk is the risk of blunt trauma injuries.
 The thinner the body armour, the more attention the manufacturer must pay to protect the wearer from such injury.
 I am sure you don’t fancy to see your body armour stop the ‘bullet’… but die later on in hospital from internal bleeding or other internal injuries!

-The fact is an assault might take place even when your principal is relaxed, surrounded by friends and colleagues… things sometimes happen… and we do not see them coming:
+The fact is threats may occur and an assault might take place even when your principal is relaxed, surrounded by friends and colleagues… things sometimes happen… and we do not see them coming:

 If this Close Protection Team, which was responsible for the personal security of Australia’s Prime Minister Julia Gillard on the 23rd January 2012 was wearing a bullet resistant vest on that day… we cannot see it… and neither can a potential assailant… and that’s exactly what you should be aiming for too.
 My advice: Do not draw unneeded attention to yourself!
-Please note a good modern bullet resistant vest panel can be less than 10mm thin.
+Please note a good modern bullet proof vest panel can be less than 10mm thin.
 In fact, some concealable high performance bullet proof vests are as thin as 7mm and with the assistance and backing of specially designed trauma liner they still outperform existing body armour, which used to be heavy, bulky, thick and restrictive.

-Temperature regulating fabrics, such as Outlast® space technology (as used for all PPSS Bullet Resistant Vests), or moisture-wicking technical fabrics, such as Coolmax® are now being used as base layer for high performance bullet proof vests, making them ideal for those Personal Protection Specialists operating in hot and humid environments.
-I urge you to find out if your potential future body armour is offering this level of ‘luxury’.
+Temperature regulating fabrics, such as Outlast® space technology (as used for all PPSS Bullet Resistant Vests), or moisture-wicking technical fabrics, such as Coolmax® are now being used as base layer for high performance bullet proof vests, making them ideal for those Personal Security Details operating in hot and humid environments.
+I urge you to find out if your potential future body armour is offering this level of ‘luxury’and comfort.

-As the CEO of PPSS Group (and as someone who has worn covert body armour in some rather challenging environments and circumstances) I can say that our bullet resistant vests have been trialed by, tested by and supplied to diplomatic protection units, special forces personnel, law enforcement officers and prison transport teams in countries around the world.
+As the CEO of PPSS Group (and as someone who has worn covert body armour in some rather challenging environments and circumstances) I can say that our bullet resistant vests have been trialled by, tested by and supplied to diplomatic protection units, special forces personnel, law enforcement officers and prison transport teams in countries around the world.
 We are not the largest body armour firm… but we strive to become the very very best on planet earth.
 Its our passion… some may say our destiny!